gokulbhere/similarimage/README.md

 # similarimage
-Python Scripts to demonstrate how CNN can be used to extract features of an image, these features are then used cluter similar images
+Python Scripts to demonstrate how CNN can be used to extract features of an image, these features are then used cluster similar images